FREQUENTLY ASKED QUESTIONS

 How old are the models on TrueBabes?

-Note - no need to actually be in college, but we want to use that age range to promote a bit of theme in many photos and videos.
-That theme would be "Cute College Girls Become Sexy Nude Glamour Model".
+Note - no need to actually be in college, but we want to use that age range to promote a theme in many photos and videos.
+That theme would be "Cute College Girls Become Sexy Nude Glamour Models".

 Are the models paid?

 Yes, we always pay models for their time and talent.
-We make money by selling subscriptions to TrueBabes and it's proper to pay the models.
+We make money by selling subscriptions to fans that wish to join TrueBabes and it's proper to pay the models.
 As examples, Playboy and Sports Illustrated magazines make money by selling subscriptions to their magazine.
 Like us, they also pay the models that appear on their websites Playmates and Swimsuit Issue.
 It's normal.

 The current pay rate is $200 per production hour.
-Most first time models do a long afternoon photoshoot of about 5 hours and take home $1000.
-New models that fly in from out of town (at our expense) often stay a full weekend and do two of those afternoon photoshoots, thus taking home closer to $2000-$2400.
+Most first time models do a long afternoon photoshoot of about 5-6 hours and take home $1000-$1200.
+New models that fly in from out of town (at our expense) often stay a full weekend and do two of those photoshoots, thus taking home around $2000-$2400.

 When are the models paid?

-All models are paid on the same day as the photo and video project.
+All models are paid on the same day as the photoshoot.

 Where are you located?